 Best time to visit: Mid-late September

-More top foliage spots in Vermont: Tucked away in central Vermont, the town of Woodstock offers quaint shops and galleries in the setting of stunning fall foliage.
+Tucked away in central Vermont, the town of Woodstock offers quaint shops and galleries in the setting of stunning fall foliage.
 Take a stroll through the neighborhood or view the changing leaves on a hike up Mount Tom’s Faulkner Trail.
 Surrounded by mountains and valleys, Manchester is another spot perfect for viewing Vermont’s blanket of fall colors.
-A drive on Mount Snow Loop, located in the southern region, begins and ends in the charming town of Brattleboro; the road travels on and around the Molly Stark Byway (route 9) and passes through the gorgeous Mount Snow ski area.
+A drive on Mount Snow Loop, located in the southern region, begins and ends in the charming town of Brattleboro; the road travels on and around the Molly Stark Byway (Route 9) and passes through the gorgeous Mount Snow ski area.

 Lakes Region Tour